fagougou/CWF_web-app/README.md

 - finish in 2-3 hours
 - etc.

-**Anyway, if you would, we love to see a prettier, more erconomically designed App instead of reproducing the mockups.
+**Anyway, if you would, we love to see a prettier, more ergonomically designed App instead of reproducing the mockups.
 So just take your time and do the best. 加油 :)**